Pharmacology of Illicit Drugs (BIO 113)

 550 pts.÷ 5.5 = Final grade E < 62

-Attendance in the class is an easy way to improve your grade.
+Attendance in the class is required and an easy way to improve your grade.
 Also, tests will be based the on material presented in class and may differ from the way it is presented in the books.
 You are allowed 2 free absences and every absence after that (excused or not - please don’t bring me your excuse slips) will cost you 10 points of your Attendance grade.

 Absence from an exam for sickness will only be excused when documented by infirmary staff or physician.
 Absence from an exam because of death in the immediate family will be excused when documented by the Office of Student Affairs.
 Absence because of religious observation must be brought to my attention before that test date.
 If an exam is missed, notify me, preferably before, but within 5 days after the exam date.
 Students without a test grade after this period will receive zero for that test.